wajeeha-samreen/Python-Learning-day-2/README.md

 ## Dictionaries

 A dictionary is an unordered collection of key-value pairs in Python.
 Dictionaries are useful for storing and retrieving data with a unique key.
-They are created using curly braces, with each key-value pair separated by a colon, like `my_dict = {'name': 'John', 'age': 25}`.
+They are created using curly braces, with each key-value pair separated by a colon, like `my_dict = {'name': 'sam', 'age': 22}`.

 ## Tuples